tony2tones/company-manager/README.md

 Please note that there is a bit of limited functionality when trying to add users to the an Office, this is still in progress.

+However you are able to Create users
+You can create, Read, Update, Delete Offices vi the ui to update the mongoDB.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.